Animation Movie Camp for LGTBQ2S Teens and Youth

-You must also include a short story about your personal experiences and challenges as a LGBTQ identified student (300 – 500 words), and a paragraph explaining your interest in making animation (50 -100 words).
+Please also include a short story about your personal experiences, strengths and challenges as a LGBTQ2S-identified young person, alongside a paragraph explaining your interest in making films, animation and.or your artistic background.

 When is the deadline?

-July 3, 2017 Decisions will be announced by July 10, by email.
-Due to limited resources, the program is only able to accept up to ten (10) applicants.
+JuLy 3, 2018.
+Decisions will be announced by July 10, by email and/or phone.
+Due to limited resources, the program is only able to accept up to eight (8) applicants.

 What will I learn?

-Learn about different styles of animation and complete your own 1-2 minute long animated movie from start to finish with support and guidance from experience animator Daniel Sterlin-Altman.
+Participants can expect to learn about different styles of animation and complete your own 1-2 minute long animated movie from start to finish with support and guidance from experience animator Daniel Sterlin-Altman.
 This includes a screening of your work for an audience!

 What are the hours?